Notify me

 The forms we use are often complex, rough, broken, fractal or organic, and we use surfaces such as rough blackened silver, patinas and the raw textured results of 3D printing, as well as materials such as fine woods.

-We are not a collaboration between an artist and a watchmaker where the two influences are observably separate, our brand is about watches where the fundamental design of the whole watch is based on personal creative explorations of fascinating concepts or stories.
+We are not a conventional collaboration between an artist and a watchmaker where the two influences are observably separate, our brand is about watches where the fundamental design of the whole watch is based on personal creative explorations of fascinating concepts or stories.
 Our watches are very unique, profoundly evocative, and present challenging perspectives such as the 3D fractal used in our Fractal Emergence watch, which, because of the type of fractal it is, can be seen as a 3 dimensional object emerging from 4 dimensional space.

 Our watches have little or no influence from the usual watchmaking references, one reason being that I am not starting from being a watchmaker pushing the envelope of watchmaking.
 My background is in fine art and contemporary music, and my watches are created as a personal exploration of concepts of my relationships with the outside world . . . you can click on any of our watch images below, to read about the fascinating concepts it relates to.